 We’ll start with the basics.
 The grotto is cut from a disused red sandstone quarry.
 The entrance looks like a series of rudimentary rabbit holes but the interior caverns comprise of a series of man-made neo-Norman/ Romanesque passages and chambers, some small enough that they can only be entered on hands and knees.

 There are carved archways, pillars and niches made for candles.
 And do you see those strange symbols all over the walls?
 While it can’t be confirmed that the caverns were associated with the Knights Templar, according to the site owners, they have been notably overrun by magic cults since at least the 1980s, often used for informal secret ceremonies and sacrificial rituals (there is a “sacrificial stone”).

 There’s also a video walk-through:

-The caves are located on the privately-owned property of Caynton Hall (pictured left, sometimes also known as Coynton Hall), about 250 meters west of the main house, beneath a farmer’s field.
+The caves are located on the privately-owned property of Caynton Hall (pictured below, sometimes also known as Coynton Hall), about 250 meters west of the main house, beneath a farmer’s field.
 Caynton Hall was built as a gentleman’s house in the late 18th or early 19th century by William Yonge (1775-1803), believed to have made his fortune in the United States.